-General Education Program: 46-49 credits University requirements.
-Major satisfies natural sciences and mathematics common core and elective core requirements, laboratory science common core requirement, social science elective core requirement, and applied liberal arts elective core requirement.
+General Education Program: 46–49 credits University requirements.
+Major satisfies natural sciences and mathematics common core and elective core requirements, laboratory science common core requirement, and social science elective core requirement..

 The forensic science major requires completion of a concurrent minor in chemistry, including CHE 201, CHE 251, CHE 202, CHE 252, and CHE 302.

 BIO 101 Biological Principles I, 4 cr.

 CRJ 101 Intro to Criminal Justice System, 3 cr.